 Interview with Warren Elsmore

-Warren wrote the recently released book, .
+Warren wrote the Brick City and other LEGO books you have to see.
 It is his first book and I personally hope he writes many more.
 You and your boy should take a look at it.
 It is really wonderful.
-You can check out BrainPowerBoy’s review for more information.
+You can check out our Brick City Book Review for more information.

 Sheila: “What kind of things did you enjoy playing with when you were a child?”